 - Various citizenship and service learning activities the involve students including an annual Australian Lutheran World Service Awareness Day, hosting Salford Waters Retirement Village Residents for Afternoon Tea and support of various charity organisations.

 - Student awards that recognise academic, sporting and cultural achievements throughout the school year.

 The College offers students a wide variety of extra curricula activities throughout the school year.
-There are opportunities for students to compete in Interschool sports (JTAS, Athletics, Swimming and Cross Country), join in club-based sports programs such as Auskick and Aussie Hoops, enrol in our Instrumental Program, join in a band or ensemble, receive tutoring in speech and drama or join in the cast of our biannual Musical.
+There are opportunities for students to compete in Active @ Faith, Interschool sports (Athletics, Swimming and Cross Country), join in club-based development sports programs such as Auskick and Aussie Hoops, enrol in our Instrumental Program, join in a band or ensemble, receive tutoring in speech and drama or join in the cast of our biannual Musical.